1400 El Camino Village Dr

 Does 1400 El Camino Village Dr have units with washers and dryers?

-Yes, 1400 El Camino Village Dr offers units with in unit laundry.
+No, 1400 El Camino Village Dr does not offer units with in unit laundry.

 Does 1400 El Camino Village Dr have a pool?